Make an Appointment

 - Head injury: can affect the vestibular system in a variety of ways and lead to dizziness

-- Brain problems: some brain problems such as strokes or multiple sclerosis can cause dizziness.
+- Brain problems: some brain problems such as strokes or multiple sclerosis can cause dizziness, but these rarely cause dizziness alone, and you will have other symptoms such as weakness of a limb, slurred speech, or facial asymmetry

-- Alcohol and drugs: your balance can be affected by drinking too much or taking certain nonprescription
+- Alcohol and drugs: your balance can be affected by drinking too much or taking certain non-prescription drugs.

 When should I seek help for my dizziness?

-You should consult a doctor or an ENT specialist for dizziness if you have one or more of the following additional
+- You should consult a doctor for dizziness if you have one or more of the following additional symptoms:

 - Headache, especially if it is severe or a different kind of headache to the ones you usually get